Intermediate Level

 Squeeze and Pull Down

 Squeeze and pull down is a surprisingly challenging move.
 This is because all your weight needs to be on your back leg throughout.
 From a defensive perspective it is most commonly used to seize your opponent’s arms and pull them down onto your unweighted right knee. .From an energy perspective you are compressing energy in and sinking it down your weighted leg into the earth.
-How to do it Throughout […]
+How to do it From […]

 Read More